gomez9656/gomez9656/README.md

 ### Hi! 👋

-My name is Juan Pablo Gomez Garcia and I want to create embedded systems that lands in another planet🚀.
-I'm from Colombia and I have 24 years old.
-I studied Electronic Engineering and currently work as a software developer in Colombia.
+My name is Juan Pablo Gomez Garcia and I want to create embedded systems that lands in another planets and help humnanity expand their presence in space🚀.
+I'm from Colombia and have 24 years old.
+I studied Electronic Engineering and I am currently searching for oportunities in the embedded systems world.

 ### Passions
-One of my greatest passion is programming, specially, hardware programming.
+One of my greatest passion is hardware programming.
 I love embedded software and everything that comes with it.
 My other passion is the space exploration.
 Rockets, orbital mechanics, humans on space; are among my greatest interest.
 My goal is to work on a place where I can uny this 2 passions and bring some truly improvements to the world.